 An invitation code is used to set up a connection with the destination instance if an initiator does not have access to both sides of the connection.
 The code will only apply to the instance you are inviting to synchronize.

-Exalate uses synchronization rules to handle outgoing and incoming messages.
-We call them Sync Rules.
+Exalate uses synchronization rules (Sync Rules) to handle outgoing and incoming messages.
 You can find Sync Rules in a separate tab when you select the connection to edit.

-To learn more about how to create Sync Rules refer to configuring a Connection in Script Mode.
+To learn more about how to create Sync Rules, please refer to configuring a Connection in Script Mode.

 Incoming Sync Event

-The Incoming Sync Event is a registration of the changes in the remote entity.
-Every Outgoing Sync event on the sending side results in the Incoming sync event on the Destination side.
+The Incoming Sync Event is a record of the changes in the remote entity.
+Every Outgoing Sync event on the sending side results in an Incoming sync event on the Destination side.

 Outgoing Sync Event

-The outgoing sync event is a registration of the changes in the local entity.
-When the outgoing sync processor sends out information, it gets registered as an Outgoing sync event.
+The outgoing sync event is a record of the changes in the local entity.
+When the outgoing sync processor sends out information, it gets recorded as an Outgoing sync event.

 A replica is a copy of the information that is getting transferred to the destination side.
-Exalate uses replica to extract specific data and then send it over.
+Exalate uses replicas to extract specific data and then send it over.
 You can use the replica in the Outgoing rules to specify which data should be sent.
 On the destination side, the replica object is used to represent the remote issue.
-It will contain only the fields provided through the data filter on the source side.
+It contains only the fields provided through the data filter on the source side.